-Within our council area we have approximately 500 food businesses, which our Environmental Health officers are constantly monitoring to ensure that our community remains food-safe.
+There are approximately 500 food businesses within the Adelaide Hills Council area that our Environmental Health officers are committed to working with to ensure that our community remains food-safe.

 Remember that it is not only food that you "eat out" that can make you ill, preventing food poisoning at home is as simple as following basic food safety rules when preparing and storing food.

 If you think you might have food poisoning it is important to consult your doctor who may order tests to confirm this.

 Food safety training is available online any time with DoFoodSafely, a program that is supported by SA Health and free to use.

 Running a food business — what you need to know